chase-moskal/renraku/README.md

     }()
     ```

-## ⛩️ RENRAKU FOR ARCHITECTURE, DEVELOPMENT, AND TESTING
+## ⛩️ RENRAKU IDEAL ARCHITECTURE, DEVELOPMENT, AND TESTING

 - **your frontend systems should be agnostic about how they receive business logic**
     so you can freely pass in remote or local functionality